harishkotra/qloovoyage/README.md

 - **AI-Powered Explanations**: Understand the 'why' behind each suggestion.
 Our integration with Qloo's LLM APIs provides clear, engaging reasons based on real data.
 - **Privacy-First Design**: Operates without collecting or using personally identifiable information (PII).
 Your exploration stays yours.
 - **Dynamic & Adaptive**: Recommendations adapt based on your interests, offering a tailored experience every time.
-- **Share & Save: Easily share your unique itineraries with friends or download them as a PDF for offline use.
+- **Share & Save**: Easily share your unique itineraries with friends or download them as a PDF for offline use.
 - **Mobile-Optimized**: Crafted for an intuitive and delightful experience on any device, with a focus on mobile usability.

 ## How It Works